UNDIAGNOSED IS A DIAGNOSIS: Living in a Diagnostic Odyssey x 4

 By the time we entered our third year of our diagnostic odyssey, our medical bills were astronomical and we could not pay our monthly bills.

-Turning forty-four years old recently and fighting for the rights of Rare and Undiagnosed families was not something I saw in my future back in those early days of motherhood.
+Turning forty-five years old and fighting for the rights of Rare and Undiagnosed families was not something I saw in my future back in those early days of motherhood.
 I never would have imagined that I would know the names of geneticists like Dr. John Carey, Dr. Howard Jacob, Dr Stephen Kingsmore, Dr. Gunter Scharer, Dr. Lorenzo Botto and Dr. Mark Hoffman.
 I didn’t see myself working directly with Dr. Lynn and Debbie Jorde and the Utah Genome Project as well as the Undiagnosed Diseases Network.

 Our diagnostic odyssey has come out of the four walls of the many hospitals and into the world of genetics.